2016 Nobel Prize in Literature

 The 2016 Nobel Prize in Literature was awarded to the American singer-songwriter Bob Dylan (born 1941) "for having created new poetic expressions within the great American song tradition".
 The prize was announced by the Swedish Academy on 13 October 2016.
 He is the 12th Nobel laureate from the United States.

 Laureate

 Bob Dylan's songs are rooted in American folk music traditions and are influenced by the poets of modernism and the beatnik movement.
 Early on, Dylan's lyrics incorporated social struggles and political protest.
 Love and religion are other important themes in his songs.
 His writing is often characterized by refined rhymes and it paints surprising, sometimes surreal imagery.
 Since his debut in 1962, he has repeatedly reinvented his songs and music.
-He has also written prose, including his poetry collection Tarantula (1971) and his memoirs Chronicles: Volume One (2004).
+He has also written books, including his poetry collection Tarantula (1971) and his memoirs Chronicles: Volume One (2004).

 Bob Dylan at the Rotterdam De Kuip on June 23, 1978.

+Candidates

+On Ladbrokes, Japanese novelist Haruki Murakami was the favourite to win the 2016 Nobel Prize in Literature, followed by Syrian poet Adonis, American novelist Philip Roth and Kenyan Ngugi wa Thiong'o.
+Other top favourites included Albanian Ismail Kadare, American Joyce Carol Oates, Hungarian László Krasznahorkai (awarded in 2025), Irish John Banville, Korean Ko Un, Norwegian Jon Fosse (awarded in 2023), Portuguese António Lobo Antunes and Spanish Javier Marías.
+The Ladbrokes odds of Bob Dylan winning the prize were set to 50/1.